-In organic chemistry, a wedge-dash notation is commonly used to denote the orientation of atoms in a molecule.
-This uses dotted lines to represent a bond to an atom which is further away from the viewer, a wedge to represent a bond to an atom which is nearer to the viewer, and solid lines to show a bond in plane with the molecule.
+In organic chemistry, there are conventions for illustrating bonds within a molecule.
+A wedge-dash notation is used to denote orientation of the structure.
+Dotted lines are used to represent an atomic bond which is further away from the viewer, a wedge for the atoms nearer, and a solid line to show a bond in plane with the molecule.

 D-aldohexose sugars: allose, altrose, glucose, mannose, gulose, idose, galactose, talose.
 Fischer-like projections.
 Image Credit: molekuul_be / Shutterstock